Associate Professor · Ph.D. · Cambridge University Press Author

-Manuscripts, Beamer slides, CVs, and syllabi: clean, professional LaTeX deliverables for academic work.
+Manuscripts, dissertations, Beamer slides, CVs, and syllabi: clean, professional LaTeX deliverables for academic work.
 I handle the technical layer so you can stay focused on the scholarship.

 Email your files, deadline, and questions to latex@dadams.io.
 You'll get a real quote—no surprises.